Australian residential architectural styles: Ranch–style

 The ranch-style became popular in the nineties.
 With conception in the United States, it originated in suburban Adelaide and subsequently became popular in regional and coastal New South Wales.
 The floor plan is simple and footprint (of at least the street-facing section) is often rectangular.
 Walls are usually brick, or brick and timber, and windows are often colonial style floor-to-ceiling.
 Roofs usually tiled with extended eaves.
 The garage was often integrated into the house.
 Some ranch style houses were boomerang shaped, others were L-shaped for corner allotments.

 Ranch style houses can be readily combined with the Murcutt/Drew style (timber and galvanized iron).
 These smaller ranch style houses often have balconies the width of the house.

 Murcutt/Drew steel and corrugated iron house

 A number of styles have emerged from the influence of architects Phillip Drew and Glenn Murcutt.
 The geometric play of angles is often a signature, likewise the (sometimes exposed) steel framing and corrugated iron cladding which is available in a variety of colours.
 Fiber cement and timber cladding is often used with the iron to create a sympathetic blend of textures.

-Being of light weight construction, the steel and corrugated iron approach is relatively cheap and suitable for both flat and steeply inclined land.
+Being of lightweight construction, the steel and corrugated iron approach is relatively cheap and suitable for both flat and steeply inclined land.
 Interior cladding is most often gyprock but can be timber or even plywood.
 Butterfly roofs can also be employed quite successfully in this design.
 This style of house is suited for steel framed pole houses on steep slopes.